yashd0/business-intelligence-Project-/README.md

 # Business-Intelligence-Project-(University-Admission-Prediction)

-In this Project, We have implemented various machine learning models that predict whether the probability of a student getting accepted into a University offering a Masters degree and we have build an attractive and eye-catching dashboard on Microsoft Power BI
+In this Project, We have implemented various machine learning models and Dashboard with the help of

+* Orange Tool : Orange Tool Which is a data mining software that allows users to analyze and visualize complex data sets.
+It includes features such as data preprocessing, modeling, evaluation, and visualization that predict whether the probability of a student getting accepted into a University offering a Masters degree .

+* Microsoft Power BI  : Power BI is a business analytics tool that can be used for admission prediction.
+It allows users to create interactive reports and dashboards that can be used to analyze data and make predictions.
+By integrating with machine learning algorithms and predictive models, Power BI can help institutions make data-driven decisions to optimize their admission processes and improve outcomes.

  # Problem Statement